Viewport rendering uses the 3D Viewport rendering for quick preview renders.

-For the most part, Viewport Render uses the curremt viewport settings.
+For the most part, Viewport Render uses the current viewport settings.
 Some settings are located in the render panel of the render engine that is used to render the view.

-Solid mode uses the render settings of workbench; Look Dev mode uses the render settings of EEVEE.
+Solid mode uses the render settings of Workbench; Material Preview mode uses the render settings of Eevee.

-Sampling and Alpha Transparency Mode options can be set by thefrom the Properties panel.
-Make sure the Workbench or EEVEE render engine is selected to see the appropiate values.
+Sampling and Alpha Transparency Mode options can be set in.
+Make sure the Workbench or Eevee render engine is selected to see the appropriate values.

 Additionally, some render settings are used too: